cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 4. **Claims**.
 In secret, players assign units from their Quick Reaction Force to their Prelude Cards with Claims, and choose which system/planets these Claims target.
 Unassigned units are considered as assigned to their Home System.
 Some Prelude Cards grant units, add them as assigned to the claim of that card.
 5. **Claim Reveal**.
 Reveal all Prelude Cards, along with their target and assigned units.
 Place units assigned to planet claims on these planets.
 Place units assigned to system claims in the space area of these systems.

+**Recycle Impossible Claims**.
+If a player draws a Prelude Card featuring a claim that they have no legal targets for, they may reveal it and recycle it (discard and draw another).
+For example, the claim may refer to a specific planet that is not on the map, or all the valid planets are adjacent to enemy Home Systems (and therefore illegal to target).

 **Carrying**.
 Units do not need to be carried during the prelude.
 It is for example allowed to assign a Destroyer, 2 Fighters and 2 Ground Forces to a system claim.

 ### Phase 3: Tactical

 **Combat abilities and effects**.
-Mentak's pre-combat shots, Yin's suicide run and conversion roll, Xxcha inflicting -1 to enemy combat rolls, PDS in Invasion Combat, Bombardment...
+Mentak's pre-combat shots, Yin's suicide run and conversion roll, Xxcha inflicting -1 to enemy combat rolls, PDS in Invasion Combat, Bombardment, Shock Troop Upgrade...
 All these combat abilities and effects work in all combats.
 "Once per round" effects can only be used once during the prelude.

 **Retreats**.
 During the prelude, units/leaders always retreat to their Home System, regardless of their position.
 Retreats are free and do not activate the Home System.
 In addition, retreats are also allowed during Invasion Combat, at the end of combat rounds.
 Timing-wise, the player with lowest initiative decides first whether they retreat.